METALS-Copper hits 4-1/2 month high on China growth, weak dollar

 A weaker dollar makes dollar-priced copper cheaper for non-U.S. investors.

-Also helping copper, China's economy expanded faster-than-expected in the second quarter, data showed Monday, setting the country on course to comfortably meet its 2017 growth target.
+Also helping copper, China's economy expanded faster than expected in the second quarter, data this week showed, setting the country on course to comfortably meet its 2017 growth target.

 "Overall demand in China is not that bad at all," said Richard Fu, head of Asia and Pacific at LME Floor Member AMT.